 The Board of Directors adopted an unappropriated budget for the current fiscal.
-Actual revenues were \$810,681 more than budgeted revenues primarily due to higher than anticipated barge terminal, water/wastewater service, tap connection and inspection revenues and investment revenues.
-Actual expenditures were \$361,288 more than budgeted expenditures primarily due to higher than anticipated professional fees, contracted services, barge terminal operations and other costs.
+Actual revenues were \$869,574 more than budgeted revenues and actual expenditures were \$426,782 more than budgeted expenditures which resulted in a positive variance of \$442,792.
+See the budget to actual comparison for more information.